-Instead, the gears shifted her cycle up the hill, then down, and the wind caught her, sending her bird-high above the city traffic.
-Finally, traveling at a speed of comfortable craft, Monday sat up tall to greet the clouds head-on, hands in her pockets, clutching her future, or that which might have been.
-Flecks of cumulus gathered in her hair like pearls and trickled down like drops of dew.
-Then, without further warning, the clouds began their assault and torrents spilled out of the sky drenching Monday and all the rest.
-In the suddenness of the event the cycle’s front tire played a trick on her which Monday has never forgiven.
-In one wrenching moment an upturned nail, surprised by the cycle’s sudden force, pierced the tire angrily and the tire engulfed the nail in one swoop.
-The nail fought back hard and the tire hissed loudly as the soft rubber was ripped open with dagger-like fierceness.
-The wheels twisted to and fro, and then the cycle collapsed in a calamity of metal, rubber, bones, and flesh.
-Knees and elbows shrieked in agony, skinned and bruised.
+Instead, the gears shifted her cycle up the hill, then down, and the wind caught her sending her bird-high above the city traffic.
+Finally, traveling at a comfortable speed, Monday sat up tall to greet the clouds head-on; hands in her pockets and clutching her future, or that which might have been.
+Flecks of cumulus gathered in her hair like pearls and trickled down onto her jacket.
+Then, without further warning, the clouds began their assault and torrents spilled from the sky, drenching Monday and all the rest.
+In the suddenness of the event, life played a trick on her which Monday has never forgotten.
+An upturned nail, surprised by the cycle’s sudden force, pierced the tire angrily and the rubber engulfed the nail in one blow.
+The nail fought back hard and the tire hissed loudly as it was ripped open with dagger-like fierceness.
+The wheels twisted to and fro and the cycle collapsed in a calamity of metal, rubber, bones, and flesh.
+Knees and elbows screamed in agony, skinned and bruised.
 But that was the least of Monday’s woes.
-She reached into her pocket to find her birthday gift was missing - her future gone, like all her yesterdays.
+She reached into her pocket to find her birthday gift was missing.

-The old man lay stretched out on a cardboard bed, bordering on sleep and wakefulness, stirred from a deep slumber by the wails of a siren.
+The old man lay stretched out on a cardboard bed.
+Bordering on sleep and wakefulness he was jarred from his slumber by the wails of a siren.
 Dazed, he shook himself into reality, only to find that the siren was a screaming girl.
-Shrieks and cries filled his ears to the brim.
+Her shrill lamentation filled his ears to the brim.
 Then, as quickly as it started, it stopped, replaced by the steady rhythm of the downpour beating on the storefront awning under which he resided.
-He raised his head up from his pillow- a white plastic sack filled with newspaper- and peered out through the blanket of rain to see where the disturbance was coming from.
-Across the street he could see the young girl sitting in a doorway behind a twisted metal heap that slightly resembled a bicycle.
+He raised his head up from his pillow--a white plastic sack filled with newspaper--and peered out through the blanket of rain to see where the disturbance was coming from.
+Across the street, he could see the young girl sitting in a doorway behind a twisted metal heap that slightly resembled a bicycle.

 The old man picked up the wad with dirty, gnarled fingers and fondled it with measured curiosity.
 It was wet like the weather and blotchy like his skin.
 Illegible sweeps and curlicues spelled out an unknown greeting, smeared by the rain.
 He peeled the soggy paper from a card printed with flowers and glitter, which would have glistened nicely if the sun was shining.
 On the inside of the card was a message: HAPPY BIRTHDAY HONEY!
-SPEND THIS WISELY - IT’S ALL I’VE GOT.
-LOVE, MOM, and in a neat stack lay 50 newly printed $100 notes smelling ready to spend.
+SPEND THIS WISELY; IT’S ALL I’VE GOT.
+LOVE, MOM.
+In a neat stack lay 50 newly printed $100 notes ready to spend.
 The man counted them one by one.
-Then he looked up at the sky smiling a toothless, cavernous smile, and whispered, “thank you Mom!”
+Then he looked up at the sky smiling a toothless, cavernous smile, and whispered, “thank you, Mom!”
 He folded up the gift and tucked it carefully into his empty coat pocket, adjusted his pillow, then he lay back down and fell asleep.